CSS-Electronics/canedge-mdftoparquet-automation/README.md

 ### Preparing Deployment Packages

-The repository includes a script to generate deployment ZIP files, scripts and containers for the various cloud platforms:
+The repository includes a script to generate deployment ZIP files, scripts and containers for the various cloud platforms.
+These are primarily designed for developer use or by CSS Electronics for updating deployment stacks.
+For details on deploying the cloud functions as a CANedge end user, see the CANedge Intro.

-### Deployment to Cloud Platforms

-For details on deploying the cloud functions, see the CANedge Intro.

 ---------